 Barton Malow Foundation

 In 2014, the Foundation began to expand its role in the company and its presence in the community with a number of new initiatives.
 That year, the Foundation hosted its first Building Communities Golf Classic, raising almost $250,000 with the generous support of our partners, subcontractors and suppliers.
-Barton Malow Company paid all event expenses allowing every dollar raised to impact the community through charitable donations.
 The Building Communities Golf Classic is now a highly anticipated, annual sold out event.
-Additionally, to increase charitable giving in the areas surrounding all of Barton Malow’s offices, each region of the Company has implemented a Foundation fundraising event.
-Our successful regional fundraisers have included the following annual events: RVA Field of Dreams Fest in Richmond, VA; the Bowling Fundraiser in Baltimore, MD; and the Clay Shoot in Lakeland, FL.
+Additionally, to increase charitable giving in the areas surrounding all of Barton Malow’s offices, each region of the Company has implemented Foundation fundraising events.
+Our successful regional fundraisers have included the following annual events: a Drive Shack fundraiser in Richmond, VA; a golf outing in Baltimore, MD; and an annual Clay Shoot in Orlando, FL.

 At the end of 2014, the Foundation rolled out the Build Your Community Employee Giving/Match campaign in which employees were given the opportunity to contribute to the Foundation via payroll deduction.
 Their contributions were then available for them to donate – plus a dollar-for-dollar match from the Foundation – to the non-profit organization of their choice.
-This program continues to grow and has increased our employee giving to over 80 causes that matter to them.
+This program continues to grow and has increased our employee giving to more than 100 causes that matter to them.

 In addition to our financial contributions, our employees donate their service and time as compassionate community members where they work, live and play.
-Our Community Week takes place the first week in August and gives all employees a chance to spend a day helping others at multiple pre-arranged volunteer sites across the Company.
+Our Community Week takes place the first week in August and gives all employees a chance to spend a day helping others at more than 70 different pre-plannned activities across the company and country.